 You’ve poured your heart, soul and a little money into customizing a house into your dream home.
 You’ve redone your kitchen tile, upgraded your carpets, added luscious backyard landscaping and your curb appeal is on point.
 It’s a pretty impressive home.
 So impressive that you may be afraid it will attract attention from the bad guys.
 There is no time like now to get up to date on home protection – the holidays are here with hopefully some awesome presents all wrapped up, and you may be headed out of town to celebrate.
-Let us provide a few pointers and tools to help protect your family, your possessions and your dream home.
+Let us provide a few pointers and tools to help protect your priceless possessions and your dream home.

 1. Self-monitored security cameras

 Security cameras can be a great deterrent to criminals and this is something you can now do on your own!
 Most self-monitoring security systems are a fairly cost-effective way to monitor your home and you typically don’t need a monthly contract with a security company.
-These systems allow you to setup multiple wireless cameras, both inside and outside of your house.
+These systems allow you to set up multiple wireless cameras, both inside and outside of your house.
 Getting real-time updates or checking-in any time, any place through a mobile app should give you some peace of mind.
 With so many new options, make sure to do your research, price check and determine which self-monitored system may be best for you.

 2. Front door monitoring

 Piggybacking off #1, front door monitoring with another self-setup.
 These products can be combined with or without the security camera system.
 They offer real-time alerts when someone approaches your home whether that’s a potential threat, or a delivery person dropping off holiday packages.
 This smart home security product will notify you right away, and then you can decide if you want to speak with the person on the other side of the door.
 Notifications, live camera feed, speaker capabilities, self-install…we are a fan of these!